simple-abstraction/pop-health-insulin-sensitivity/README.md

 ## An Overview of the NHANES Survey
 The NHANES (National Health and Nutrition Examination Survey) is a long-running effort from the CDC to release health data for public use in multi-year cycles.
 The data is used by government agencies, organizations, and businesses as well as for academic use by instutitions and students.
 The various surveys administered (broken into "components") are meant to be able to represent the majority of the US population (US citizens, non-institutionalized).

-The data is available in "components", which include a number of data fields and a population weight that can be used to show how representative a given survey participant is of the entire US population (which is determined by the statisticians behind the effort to abstract out complex demographic and response factors).
-By joining data across different components and normalizing the population weight to one's filtered data, one can craft a targeted analyis within the scope of anything that the NHANES survey measures.
+The data is available in "components", which include a number of data fields and a population weight that can be used to show how representative a given survey participant is of the entire US population (which is determined by the survey statisticians to abstract out complex demographic and response factors).
+By joining data across different components and normalizing the population weight to one's filtered data, one can craft a targeted analysis within the scope of anything that the NHANES survey measures.

 For this effort, we will be looking at the following components: [Glycohemoglobin](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/GHB_L.htm#WTPH2YR) (A1C), [Plasma Fasting Glucose](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/GLU_L.htm) and [Insulin](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/INS_L.htm) (both needed to calculate Insulin Sensitivity), [Demographics](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/DEMO_L.htm#RIDAGEYR) (specifically for Age), and [Examination](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2021/DataFiles/BMX_L.htm#BMXBMI) (specifically for BMI).